Kenneth Cukier

 Kenneth Neil Cukier (born 1968) is an American journalist and author of books on technology and society.
 He is best known for his work at The Economist and the book Big Data: A Revolution that Will Transform How We Work, Live and Think, coauthored with Viktor Mayer-Schönberger and published by Houghton Mifflin Harcourt in 2013.

 Career

 He has also written for The New York Times, Financial Times, Foreign Affairs and other publications.
 He was technology editor of the Wall Street Journal Asia edition in Hong Kong in 2001.
 In 1999 he coined the term "Frenchelon" to describe the French government's surveillance capabilities.

+He teaches a course on AI and religion at the Woodbrooke Centre, a Quaker learning institute in Britain, based on talks he has given at DLD and the UN AI4Good conference in 2025.
+He is on the expert advisory committee of AIandFaith.org, a nonprofit organization of theologians and technologists.

 Publications

 Big Data was a New York Times bestseller, translated into 21 languages and a finalist for the Financial Times and McKinsey Business Book of the Year Award.
 The pair published a follow-on work in 2014, Learning With Big Data: The Future of Education.
 In 2021 Cukier published Framers: Human Advantage in an Age of Technology and Turmoil on the power of mental models and the limits of artificial intelligence with Mayer-Schönberger and a third coauthor, Francis de Véricourt.